 - A. Minimum Width: Perimeter landscape areas shall be a minimum of eight feet in width adjacent to all parking spaces and travel areas. - B. Required Trees: Large maturing canopy trees shall be planted not more than 40 feet on center.
 Any deviation from this standard, including the use of alternative planting intervals and/or small maturing trees if necessitated by site conditions, must be approved by the Planning Director in consultation with the Arborist. - C. Required Shrubs: A continuous row or staggered row of evergreen shrubs, with a minimum expected height at maturity of three feet, shall be installed at not more than six feet on center.
 If used in addition to a wall or fence, the evergreen shrubs shall be planted on the exterior side of such features.
-See wall and fence requirements below.
+See wall and fence requirements below. - D. Additional Requirements for Parking Lots Adjacent to Street Frontage: A masonry wall or garden hedge (minimum three feet in height) shall be installed along any street frontage adjacent to parking areas and the finished side of the wall or fence shall face the exterior right-of-way or neighboring property.
+At sidewalks with extensive pedestrian use, the masonry wall installed at the back of the sidewalk, is required but an alternate location may be approved based on site conditions. - E. Additional Requirements for Parking Lots Adjacent to Detached and Attached Houses: Off-street parking areas adjacent to Detached and Attached Houses, shall be screened from such uses by one of the following: - 1.
+A garden wall, fence or hedge (minimum six feet in height); or

-Commented [TA41]: These changes clarify which site areas (i.e. within the parking area) are subject to the standards.
+Commented [TA41]: These changes clarify which site areas (i.e., within the parking area) are subject to the standards.
 The current language is not clear.